adguse/crispy-garbanzo/rules.md

 ## How we will assign (and reassign) tasks

+We will assign tasks based on who feels the strongest for that specific tasks.
+If one member is having trouble other members will provide support.

 ## How will we will track progress (and follow-up) on completion of tasks